YumnaAlansari/Mid-Term_Project_YumnaAlansari/README.md

 ## Music Controller
 I have five get requests under the cinema category:
-The first displays all the data in the database
+- The first displays all the data in the database
-The second displays the data in the database based on the ID number The third displays the data in the database based on the genre The fourth displays the data in the database based on the artist The fifth displays the data in the database based on the year of release
+- The second displays the data in the database based on the ID number
+- The third displays the data in the database based on the genre
+- The fourth displays the data in the database based on the artist
+- The fifth displays the data in the database based on the year of release

 I also have:
-Post Request to add
+- Post Request to add
-Put Request for modification based on the ID number Delete Request for deletion based on the ID number
+- Put Request for modification based on the ID number
+- Delete Request for deletion based on the ID number

 ## Music Interfaces
 Displays the signature of all the methods used in the controller.

 ## Theatre Controller
 I have five get requests under the cinema category:
-The first displays all the data in the database
+- The first displays all the data in the database
-The second displays the data in the database based on the ID number The third displays the data in the database based on the play wright The fourth displays the data in the database based on the number of actors The fifth displays the data in the database based on the category
+- The second displays the data in the database based on the ID number
+- The third displays the data in the database based on the play wright
+- The fourth displays the data in the database based on the number of actors
+- The fifth displays the data in the database based on the category

 I also have:
-Post Request to add
+- Post Request to add
-Patch Request for modification the category based on the ID number Delete Request for deletion based on the ID number
+- Patch Request for modification the category based on the ID number
+- Delete Request for deletion based on the ID number

 ## Theatre Interfaces
 Displays the signature of all the methods used in the controller.

+## Theatre DTO
+To deal with patch category request

+## Repository
+I have 3 main repository

+### Cinema Repository
+Have three methods:
+- findCinemaByDirector
+- findCinemaByReleaseYear
+- findCinemaByCategory

+### Music Repository
+Have three methods:
+- findMusicByGenre
+- findMusicByArtist
+- findMusicByReleaseYear

+### Theatre Repository
+Have three methods:
+- findTheatreByPlayWright
+- findTheatreByNumberOfActors
+- findTheatreByCategory
 <p align="right">(<a href="#readme-top">back to top</a>)</p>